swaptacular/swpt_stomp/README.md

 1. [RabbitMQ] server instance, which acts as broker for SMP messages.

-   For each peer node, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages that need to be send to the given peer, are placed in the peer's respective queue(s).
+   For each peer node, at least one [RabbitMQ queue] must be configured on the broker instance, so that all SMP messages that need to be send to a given peer, are placed in the respective peer's queue(s).
 The STOMP client(s) for each peer node will read from this queue(s).
 See the `configure-queue` command bellow.